sa-mcquanzie/peak-website/_posts/2019-02-25-island-mentality.md

 <p>‘There’s a strange taste in my mouth and I haven’t been able to shift the flavour for some time now.
 Maybe I over-did it last week when I went to the mainland, four McDonalds in - I kind-of knew it was a bad idea, still - it tastes so good.’</p>

-<p>Island mentality is a solo project by Angharad Williams curated by Christabel Stewart at Peak 2nd March - 12th April
+<p>Island mentality is a solo project by Angharad Williams curated by Christabel Stewart.</p>
-inclusive.</p>

 <br />